Frequently Asked Questions

 Can my group sign up for more than one program on the same day?

 Yes!
-For example, if room is available, you can reserve space for the same group in the Chicken & Egg program, the Meet the Cow program, and the Wagon Ride.
+For example, if room is available, you can reserve space for the same group in the Chicken & Egg program and Meet the Cow.

 Can I bring my group for a drop-in visit if I do NOT have a reservation?